calumk/codecup/README.md

 * Small theme tweaks (Border, rounded corners.)

 * updateded all codeflask references to codecup - 13/11/2023

+> [!IMPORTANT]
-* Languages are now loaded async (via prismjs), so you can load any language you want, without having to bundle them all. - Jan 2024
+> Languages are now loaded async (via prismjs), so you can load any language you want, without having to bundle them all. - Jan 2024

 > [!NOTE]
 > Languages supported are : [https://prismjs.com/#supported-languages](https://prismjs.com/#supported-languages)